 In today’s market, the less you ask from a seller, the better your chance to have your offer accepted.
 Our housing inventory is low, which is causing multiple offer situations in many parts of town.

 If you still have questions about the home buying process, I am at your service SEVEN DAYS A WEEK!
-I keep my phone on after 5:00 pm to help accommodate your busy work schedules.
-I’m “on-call”, even after everyone else clocks out!
+My phone is always on.
+When you hire me, I remain “on-call”, even after everyone else clocks out!